bugleilei/bezier_shapes/README.md

 ## Citation

 The work contained in this repository was developed for use in the following papers:
-- *"A supervised neural network for drag prediction of arbitrary 2D shapes in low Reynolds number flows"* https://arxiv.org/abs/1907.05090
+- *"A supervised neural network for drag prediction of arbitrary 2D shapes in low Reynolds number flows"* https://arxiv.org/abs/1907.05090 and https://www.sciencedirect.com/science/article/abs/pii/S0045793020302164
 - *"U-net architectures for fast prediction of incompressible laminar flows"* https://arxiv.org/abs/1910.13532
 - *"Direct shape optimization through deep reinforcement learning"* https://arxiv.org/abs/1908.09885